lh3/lh3.github.com/_posts/2021-01-11-minigraph-as-a-multi-assembly-sv-caller.md

 {% include JB/setup %}

 Honestly, I didn't know what [minigraph][minigraph] would be good for when I was writing the code.
-When I was writing the [paper][mgpaper], I posed minigraph as a fast caller for structural variations (SVs).
-However, beyond performance and convenience, minigraph is not that special.
-In fact, in the paper, minigraph is not as good as read-based SV callers because it randomly misses one parental copy given that most assemblies in the paper are collapsed.
+When I was writing the [paper][mgpaper], I pitched minigraph as a fast caller for structural variations (SVs).
+However, except performance and convenience, minigraph is not that special.
+In fact, in the paper, minigraph is not as good as read-based SV callers because it randomly misses one parental allele when most assemblies in the paper are not phased.

 My exploration took a turn when one anonymous reviewer asked me to check the [LPA gene][LPA].
 It was not in the graph because the gene was [collapsed or